 some frozen or left over beef stock (or chicken or

-above and use bouillon for the liquid.
-I usually use twice
+recipe above and use bouillon for the liquid.
+I

 Fry hamburger, drain fat, measure back into meat 2 tbsp of

 hamburger fat, add 2 tbsp. flour, stir.
 If you are going

 to make a cream gravy, make a very light brown roux and

 use 1 cup milk.
 If you want a brown beef gravy, make a